pavkam/abacaxi/README.md

 F# bindings are available in the **Abacaxi.FSharp** library (targets __.NET Standard 2.0__ only).

-Note that not all C# methods have F# bindings since F# core library already contaions comparable implementations.
+Note that not all C# methods have F# bindings since F# core library already contains comparable implementations.
 Also, some methods in F# do not make sense in C# world as well.

 ### The list of core data structures:
 | Data structure | Description |